…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 “Lord more anointing, more power, more faith, deeper revelation ….”

 Word and Spirit ?

-Sometimes, … one group would tease the other,
+Sometimes, … one group would tease the other

 that their way/experience was the better … or truer one.

-Through … conversations, sharings
+Perhaps, through … dialogue, conversations, sharings

 and listening humbly & respectfully,

-bridges of understanding are built;
+bridges of understanding can be built,

-we learn to appreciate and learn from one another’s strengths.
+as we learn to appreciate and learn from one another’s strengths.